wp-plugins/remove-wordpress-to-wordpress-filter/readme.txt

 * Additional technical documentation has been added.

 = Version 1.1 =
 * The filters were changed slightly in WordPress 3.0.1.
-This update is compatible with these new filters.
+This update is compatible with these new filters. a

 = Version 1.0 =
 * Initial release